 Students may request transfer evaluations for courses completed prior to their acceptance at CU Denver.
+International schools must be ABET accredited.
 Transfer evaluations are only completed for academic coursework.
 Transfer evaluations will not be completed until an official transcript has been received by CU Denver and the final grade has been posted for the course.